diffpy/diffpy.labpdfproc/news/getmud.rst

 **Added:**

-* Functionalities to estimate sample mass density or capillary diameter from muD and related chemical info.
+* Functionalities to estimate sample mass density or capillary diameter from target muD and related chemical info.

 **Changed:**